micmejia/bible-dump/NKJV/Judges/Judg 13.md

 For behold, you shall conceive and bear a son.
 And no razor shall come upon his head, for the child shall be a Nazirite to God from the womb; and he shall begin to deliver Israel out of the hand of the Philistines."

 ###### 6
-So the woman came and told her husband, saying, "A Man of God came to me, and His countenance[^a] _was_ like the countenance of the Angel of God, very awesome; but I did not ask Him where He _was_ from, and He did not tell me His name.
+So the woman came and told her husband, saying, "A Man of God came to me, and His countenance _was_ like the countenance of the Angel of God, very awesome; but I did not ask Him where He _was_ from, and He did not tell me His name.

 ###### 7
 And He said to me, 'Behold, you shall conceive and bear a son.
 Now drink no wine or _similar_ drink, nor eat anything unclean, for the child shall be a Nazirite to God from the womb to the day of his death.' "